Meet Our Executive Team

 Chief Executive Officer

 Before accepting this position, Ed was the President and Chief Executive Officer of the World Trade Center Kentucky (WTC-KY).
 During his eleven years at the WTC-KY, the organization expanded its trade education program offerings to include a regionally recognized trade certification series, forged a partnership with the Gatton College of Business and Economics at the University of Kentucky to design and conduct its first ever global training classes to its undergraduate students and MBA candidates, a model that has since been offered and held at other Universities across the State, implemented the Center’s Trade Advisory Services division and negotiated new business partnerships with government, business and trade associations across the region.

 Ed’s business and international experience includes his role as the founding Executive Director of the Frazier Museum.
 While with the Frazier, he traveled extensively to the United Kingdom and negotiated with the British Royal Armouries to create a long-term collections loan agreement between the Armouries and the Frazier.
 This historic agreement was the first international collections loan of its kind outside the UK.

-Meaghan McCormack is the Vice President of Marketing & Communications for the World Trade Center of New Orleans.
+Meaghan McCormack is the Vice President of Program Management & Strategic Partnerships for the World Trade Center New Orleans.
 In addition to external affairs, public relations and strategy, Meaghan manages all aspects of WTC industry committees, programs, and events such as the signature Bertel Award Ceremony and Louisiana International Trade Week and Gala.
 She also leads the organization’s Global Connect program for international delegations and the Louisiana Consular Corps.
 Meaghan previously worked for the Goldman Sachs 10,000 Small Businesses initiative, helping catalyze small business owners through education, advising and access to capital.
 She also taught online tools training to small business owners through the Google Community Leaders Program.
 Originally from a small town in upstate New York, Meaghan knows and values the positive impact small businesses have, both regionally and beyond.